clydeatmcm/GP1_ATMConsoleApp/README.md

     };
 }
 ```
+The m suffix in 1000.00m indicates that the number is a decimal in C#.
+The decimal type provides high precision for financial calculations, which is important for applications like ATM systems.
+Without the m, the number would be treated as a double, which is less precise for handling money.

   - Update the Main Method.
 Call InitializeCardHolders at the beginning of the Main method to set up the demo data.
 ```csharp
 static void Main(string[] args)